 This course introduces students to applications of multivariate statistical procedures used by scientists and practitioners.
 The course will focus on both theoretical and practical uses of statistics.
-The student completing this course will have a greater technical knowledge of multivariate statistics and the software used to estimate them.
+The student completing this course will have a greater understanding of causal inference, technical knowledge of multivariate statistics, and competency with the software used to estimate them.
 They will be able to apply this knowledge when reading research articles and conceptualizing statistical analyses for future research projects.
 Further, the course will develop students' skills as academicians by increasing their capability of executing rigorous quantitative research.